 The history of Kickboxing

 Kickboxing is a martial art known worldwide.
-It is a martial art that uses punches and kicks, and pays a lot of attention to technique, strength and endurance.
-However, kickboxing has not always been as it is today.
-In this blog article we take you through the history of kickboxing and how it has developed over the years.
+It is a martial art where punches and kicks are used, and where a lot of attention is paid to technique, strength, and endurance.
+However, kickboxing has not always been as it is now.
+In this blog article, we take you through the history of kickboxing and how it has developed over the years.

 History of kickboxing

-Kickboxing originated from various martial arts, including karate, kung fu and boxing.
+Kickboxing originated from various martial arts, including karate, kung fu, and boxing.
 It is therefore not surprising that kickboxing is often described as a combination of these martial arts.
-Kickboxing became popular in Japan in the 1950s and 1960s.
+In the 50s and 60s of the last century, kickboxing became popular in Japan.
 This was partly because Japanese karatekas were increasingly challenged by boxers and other martial artists.

 The first kickboxing event was held in 1966 in Tokyo.
-The event was organized by Japanese karate promoter Osamu Noguchi.
-The event was called 'Karate vs. Boxing' and there were three matches in total.
-The first match was between a karateka and a boxer, the second match was between a kickboxer and a boxer and the third match was between a karateka and a kickboxer.
-Kickboxing won all three matches, which ensured that kickboxing became increasingly popular.
+The event was organized by the Japanese karate promoter Osamu Noguchi.
+The event was called "Karate vs. Boxing" and there were a total of three matches.
+The first match was between a karateka and a boxer, the second match was between a kickboxer and a boxer, and the third match was between a karateka and a kickboxer.
+Kickboxing won all three matches, which caused kickboxing to become increasingly popular.

-In the 1970s, kickboxing also became popular in America.
+In the 70s, kickboxing also became popular in America.
 The first kickboxing event in America was held in 1974 in Los Angeles.
-The event was organized by boxer Joe Lewis and featured many famous fighters, including Chuck Norris and Bill Wallace.
-The event was a great success and made kickboxing increasingly popular in America.
+The event was organized by the boxer Joe Lewis and many famous fighters participated, including Chuck Norris and Bill Wallace.
+The event was a great success and ensured that kickboxing also became increasingly popular in America.

-In the 1980s and 1990s, kickboxing also became popular in Europe.
-Kickboxing became especially popular in the Netherlands.
-This was partly because Dutch kickboxers often participated in international tournaments and achieved good results.
+In the 80s and 90s of the last century, kickboxing also became popular in Europe.
+Especially in the Netherlands, kickboxing became popular.
+This was partly because Dutch kickboxers often participated in international tournaments and achieved good results there.
 This created a lot of interest in the sport in the Netherlands and more and more kickboxing schools were opened.

-There have been many legendary kickboxers over the years.
-Below we will discuss some of these legendary fighters.
+Over the years, there have been many legendary kickboxers.
+Below, we will discuss some of these legendary fighters.

 Ramon Dekkers

-Ramon Dekkers is considered one of the best kickboxers of all time.
+Ramon Dekkers is regarded as one of the best kickboxers of all time.
 He was born in 1969 in Breda and started kickboxing at the age of 12.
-In the 1990s he was at his peak and won many tournaments, including the prestigious K-1 World Grand Prix.
+In the 1990s, he was at his peak and won many tournaments, including the prestigious K-1 World Grand Prix.
 Unfortunately, Ramon Dekkers passed away in 2013 at the age of 43.

 Ernesto Hoost

-Ernesto Hoost is also one of the most famous and successful kickboxers in the history of the sport.
+Ernesto Hoost is also one of the most well-known and successful kickboxers in the history of the sport.
 He was born in 1965 in Heemskerk and started kickboxing at a young age.
-He was known for his powerful kicks and his ability to knock out his opponents.
-He won the K-1 World Grand Prix four times, earning him the nickname "Mr. Perfect".
-After his active kickboxing career, Hoost started to focus on coaching young talent.
+He was known for his powerful kicks and his ability to knock out opponents.
+He won the K-1 World Grand Prix four times, earning him the nickname "Mr. Perfect."
+After his active kickboxing career, Hoost focused on coaching young talent.

 Semmy Schilt